 This approach was started as an experiment with a small account a little over nine years ago.
 2010 Investment year results for this account: it now has a compound annual rate of return of in excess of 24%, which means it has beaten the S&P 500 by 22% per year for those nine years.
 Gradually, Losch Management Company, have tried this method with additional IRA accounts where requested by the client, and the results have remained consistent with our earlier experience.

 As a rule, the more we shorten the holding period in these accounts, and raise the average level of cash held, the better the performance.
 It is tough for me to justify these results on an intellectual basis, but you have to be a pragmatist if you want to survive in financial markets and so you go with what works.
 (The markets tend to demolish most academicians’ theories with relentless regularity).

 One of the big objections to trading aggressively in the past has been frictional costs, but frictional costs today are a fraction of what they were twenty years ago, having decreased dramatically just in the last few years after the SEC required that trades be quoted in pennies as opposed to quarters or eighths as they used to be.
 That leaves us with taxes as most of the remaining frictional cost and this problem is solved by the use of IRAs, and makes the Roth IRA a great source of tax free income.

 This is not an approach that would have worked in the eighties and nineties when we were living in a secular bull market.
-Then, if you got out of a good stock, you might never get a chance to get back in.
+Then, if you got out of a good stock, you might never get a chance to get back in and repeat 2010 Investment year results.
 As the above figures indicate, it has worked well for the last ten years.
-I, as investment manager, do not see the return to a long term bull market any time in the near future, but someday it will come back.
+I do not see the return to a long term bull market any time in the near future, but someday it will come back.
 Of course, there is no guarantee that these past returns can be achieved in the future.